 While it is a common belief that Miranda warnings are a right during a traffic stop, this is not always the case.
 Determining whether you were in a situation where law enforcement failed to provide you with a proper Miranda warning, you need the help of an attorney to sort through the facts in your case.

-If you were arrested for a DWI charge in Plano, Allen, Frisco, Dallas Richardson, or Carrollton, the attorneys at Law Offices of Richard C. McConathy are here to help.
-Contact Law Offices of Richard C. McConathy today to schedule a free consultation to discuss your legal options and determine whether your rights were indeed denied.
+If you were arrested for a DWI charge in Plano, Allen, Frisco, Dallas Richardson, or Carrollton, the attorneys at the Law Offices of Richard C. McConathy are here to help.
+Contact the Law Offices of Richard C. McConathy today at (469) 304-3422 to schedule a free consultation to discuss your legal options and determine whether your rights were indeed denied.

 Texas Code Articles 38.22 and 38.21 require that an individual is read his or her Miranda rights when the individual is being interrogated while in police custody.
 Statements provided by an individual being interrogated in police custody absent a reading of the individual’s Miranda rights are considered inadmissible in a court of law.